Internals

 _fsmi.a

-try-catch-finally-end expressions are converted in a sequence of try-catch-end expressions with at the end of the catch part a non local jump to a label that marks the beginning of the expressions in the finally part.
+try-catch-finally-end expressions are converted into a sequence of try-catch-end expressions; at the end of the catch part, a non-local jump is inserted to a label that marks the beginning of the expressions in the finally part.

 Yield transformation

-The @yield statement is replaced by a return statement and a label placeholder as endpoint of a non local jump:
+The @yield statement is replaced by a return statement and a label placeholder as target of a non-local jump:

 begin